Othentic-Labs/avs-mcp-example/README.md

 ### Tools

-- **get-price**: Fetches the price of a cryptocurrency pair using the Binance API.
+- **get-price**: Fetches the price of a cryptocurrency pair from the Redstone AVS.
   - **Input:**
     - `pair` (string): The name of the cryptocurrency pair (e.g., `ETHUSDT`).